phkim14/288clouds-hugo/2020-12-18-vcp-cma-2020-section-4-part-4.md

 To define constraint tags in a project, you go to "Infrastructure" and "Projects".
 From there, select a project you want to edit and go to the "Provisioning" tab to add constraint tags.
 {{<image src="project-constraint-tags.png" linked="true">}}

 A project constraint tag can be a hard or a soft constraint by specifying `key:value:hard` or `key:value:soft` respectively.
+By default, project constraint tags are hard constraints.
 If a hard constraint is not met, the deployment will fail.
 The deployment will not fail if a soft constraint is not met since a soft constraint is a preference.

 You can also avoid deploying to specific resources by creating a project constraint tag in a `!key:value` format.